Cirufrank/importTemplateScriptV4/README.md

 ![](https://media.giphy.com/media/aNqEFrYVnsS52/giphy.gif)

 Are you a Data Specialist who's been tasked with checking import templates for clients?
-Wouldn't it be nice if a robot friend went ahead and did the ground work for you, leaving you with very little to check?
+Wouldn't it be nice if a robot friend went ahead and did most of the ground work for you, leaving you with very little to check?
 Well look no further!
 I created this script to assist Galaxy Digital Data Specialists with checking clients' import templates, by automating the process.

 **Link to download add-on:** <<place_link_here>></br>
 **Link to how-to-use-checker documentation:** <<place_link_here>>